Illustrations by Joseph R. Tomelleri ©

 General regulations for lakes not classified by Type:

 Except for lakes in the Michigan-Wisconsin Boundary Waters and Sylvania Wilderness Area, any other inland lake not classified by Type is open for the entire year to the taking of trout with an 8-inch minimum size limit and 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater.
 Artificial lures and all types of natural bait may be used.
-See pages 24-25 for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.
+See pages 24-25 of the 2018 Michigan Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.

 The streams, rivers and lakes in the maps below are color-coded as follow:

 - Type 2: YELLOW